asc-17/StreamApp/README.md

 ﻿# StreamApp

-A personal media streaming application built with ASP.NET Core MVC (.NET 10) that provides a Netflix-like interface for browsing and watching your local movie and TV series collection.
+A personal media streaming application built with ASP.NET Core MVC (.NET 10) that provides a modern, polished streaming interface for browsing and watching your local movie and TV series collection.

 ## Features